linkedin/kafka/README.md

 We are currently using Github Actions as the CI framework, and the testing results can be found [here](https://github.com/linkedin/kafka/actions).
 To publish a release, go to [the release page](https://github.com/linkedin/kafka/releases) and manually create a new release.
 Once the release tag is created, a test job will be triggered to run the necessary tests.
-And once the test passes, the artifacts will be published to [the bintray hosting LinkedIn projects](https://dl.bintray.com/linkedin/maven/com/linkedin/kafka/kafka_2.12/).
+And once the test passes, the artifacts will be published to [jfrog](https://linkedin.jfrog.io/ui/native/kafka/com/linkedin/kafka/kafka_2.12/).

 ### Contributing ###